catamphetamine/libphonenumber-js/README.md

 There is also a possibility of this library's demo metadata being outdated, or this library's metadata lagging behind Google's (I have to update it manually from time to time due to `ssh-agent` not working properly on Windows).

+There also have been cases when Google's demo wasn't updated to the latest metadata and showed incorrect results.
+So Google's demo is not a reliable source of truth.

 ## TypeScript

 [TypeScript support](https://github.com/catamphetamine/libphonenumber-js/blob/master/index.d.ts) for this library is entirely community-driven.
 I myself don't use TypeScript.
 Send your pull requests.